This page is archived and might not reflect the latest version of the FlutterFire plugins. You can find the latest information on firebase.google.com:

 Cloud Firestore does not support the following types of queries:

-Logical OR queries.
-In this case, you should create a separate query for each OR condition and merge the query results
+- Logical OR queries.
+In this case, you should create a separate query for each OR condition and merge the query results in your app.

-Queries with a != clause.
-In this cause, you should split the query into a greater-than query and a less-than query.
+- Queries with a != clause.
+In this case, you should split the query into a greater-than query and a less-than query.

 where("age", isGreaterThan: 30)